saridhi/fin-ml/README.md

 Following a Machine Learning refresher, some octave scripts to cover different parts of Machine Learning from SGD, Logistic Regressions, SVM, and K-means

 - fx-arb:
-A small project to determine if, given a csv and specified format, there is an arbitrage opportunity for various FX rates:w
+A small project to determine if, given a csv and specified format, there is an arbitrage opportunity for various FX rates.

+- ml-transactions:
+A small project to determine, given a dataset of users and transactions, a transaction is fraudulent.
+Involves feature engineering, sql programming, modeling and evaluation.

 - mkt-project:
 At-home hobby project to unravel the challenge of financial timeseries forecasting.
 This contains various modules built away from my professional career, to explore the potential of domain knowledge applied to feature engineering in financial markets.
 Algorithmic development includes Machine and Statistical learning approaches.